Wright II (CVL-49)

 For the next six years, Wright operated out of Norfolk, training to perform her assigned mission as an emergency command post afloat.
 Regular overhauls performed at the Norfolk Naval Shipyard saw the ship receiving the repairs and alterations that continually improved her capabilities to carry out her task.
 She operated primarily off the Virginia capes, but ranged as far north as Bar Harbor, Maine, and as far south as Rio de Janeiro, Brazil, and Punta del Este, Uruguay.
 Her other ports of call included Newport; Fort Lauderdale and Port Everglades, Fla.; Boston; New York City; Annapolis; Philadelphia; Norfolk; and Guantanamo Bay, Cuba.
 On occasion, she alternated on "alert" status with Northampton (CC-1).

 Ultimately decommissioned on 27 May 1970, Wright was placed in reserve at the Philadelphia Naval Shipyard.
-As of 28 June 1979, she was still there.
+She was stricken from the Naval Vessel Register on 1 December 1977.